atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-gcp/_index.md

 ### 4. Preparing GCP instance <a name="prep_instance"></a>

 Now since I am new to GCP the easiest way to start using it is with prebuild solutions.
-This way you will deploy small system which is more then capable of handling DESS at pre-set price.
+This way you will deploy small system which is more then capable of handling dess at pre-set price.

 We can use pre-build “Ubuntu 20”.
 In Search bar look for `Ubuntu20`